 Inspired by the Occupy Movement, Chatterjea has framed the daak in terms of #occupydance, inviting audiences to embody movement as a mode of civic action.
 We believe that the intentional embodiment of gestures and moving with people from different walks of life teaches us a way of working collaboratively without infringing on others and models a sustainable way of living.

 This way of working has lead ADT in the last several years to develop two kinds of performances, and dancing in at least two different kinds of venues: performances at concert halls where we can realize fully produced theatrical visions, and less produced performances at outdoor and less formal venues, where perhaps dance might not typically be seen, but which creates great access for different audiences.
-Our goal is to bring together concert dance and participatory art whenever possible.
+Our goal is to bring together concert dance and participatory art throughout the United States and around the world.

 ADT also celebrates its legacy of collaboration with a series of talented artists, particularly from global communities of color.
 Over the years, we have had the opportunity to grow as we have worked with activists, organizers, dreamers, and artists from a range of disciplines, whose support of our vision has enriched our process.